Stochastic partial differential equations associated with Feller processes: Introduction

 Walsh \cite{Walsh} initiated the theory of stochastic integrals with respect to martingale measures and used it to study stochastic partial differential equations (SPDEs) driven by space–time white noise; Dalang \cite{Dalang99} extended Walsh’s stochastic integral and applied it to solve SPDEs with Gaussian noise white in time and colored in space.
 In recent decades, theories of SPDEs driven by Gaussian noise which is white in time have been extensively developed, and we refer to \cite{DZ92, DKMNX, K14, PR07} and the references therein for more literature.
 We remark that the Gaussian noise $\dot W$ in \eqref{spde} is colored in time and hence the approach based on the martingale structure of the noise cannot be applied directly to our problem.

 For the heat equation on $\mathbb R$ driven by space-time white noise, it has a unique It\^o (Skorohod) solution which cannot be presented by a formula in the form of \eqref{e:FK2} since the It\^o-Stratonovich correction term is infinite (see \cite{Walsh}).
-For heat equations driven by Gaussian noise induced by fractional Brownian sheet, the existence of Feynman-Kac formulae was conjectured in \cite{mv} and was later on established in \cite{HNS11}.
+For heat equations driven by Gaussian noise induced by fractional Brownian sheet, the existence of Feynman--Kac formulae was conjectured in \cite{mv} and was later on established in \cite{HNS11}.
 The result in \cite{HNS11} was extended to general Gaussian noise in \cite{HHNT2015} and to the equation $\frac{\partial u}{\partial t}=Lu + u\dot W$ in \cite{Song17} where $L$ is the infinitesimal generator of a symmetric L\'evy process.
-One key ingredient in the validation of Feynman-Kac formulae is to establish the exponential integrability of the Hamiltonian $\int_0^t\int_0^t |r-s|^{-\beta_0}\gamma(X_r^x-X_s^x)drds$ which guarantees the well-definedness of the Feynman-Kac representations \eqref{e:FK1} and \eqref{e:FK2}.

-It is quite natural to postulate that the results of \cite{HNS11} (resp. \cite{Song17}) can be extended to SPDE~\eqref{spde}, with the Brownian motion (resp.
-L\'evy process) being replaced by the Feller process associated with the differential operator $\mathcal L$.
-In \cite{HNS11, HHNT2015} where $X$ is Brownian motion, the exponential integrability was proved by using the technique developed by Le Gall in \cite{LeGall94} where some unique properties of Brownian motion were employed.
-However, Le Gall's approach is not convenient for a general Feller process $X$.
-Our method is inspired by \cite{Song17} and \cite{RSW23+} where only the Markov property of $X$ and some Fourier analysis techniques (see Section \ref{sec:Hamiltonian}) was involved.
-Another key ingredient of validating Feynman–Kac formula \eqref{e:FK1} is to justify that it does solve \eqref{spde} in some sense, and we shall follow the approach in \cite{HNS11, HHNT2015, Song17} in which Malliavin calculus was used and prove that \eqref{e:FK1} is a mild Stratonovich solution to \eqref{spde} (see Section \ref{sec:FK-str}).
+{ It is natural to conjecture that the results of \cite{HNS11} (resp.~\cite{Song17}) can be extended to SPDE~\eqref{spde}, with the Brownian motion (resp.~symmetric L\'evy process) replaced by the Feller process associated with the differential operator $\mathcal L$.
+The main difference, as well as the primary difficulty, lies in establishing the exponential integrability of the Hamiltonian $\int_0^t\int_0^t |r-s|^{-\beta_0}\gamma(X_r^x-X_s^x)drds$ which is required to ensure the well-definedness of the Feynman--Kac formulas \eqref{e:FK1} and \eqref{e:FK2}.
+In \cite{HNS11}, where $X$ is a Brownian motion, the exponential integrability was established using techniques developed by Le Gall in \cite{LeGall94}, which rely on specific properties of Brownian motion.
+In \cite{Song17}, the symmetry and independence properties of $X$ also played a crucial role.
+Our approach (see Section~\ref{sec:Hamiltonian}) is inspired by the recent work \cite{RSW24}, where only the Markov property of $X$, together with certain Fourier analytic techniques, is required. }